KURT MARKUS (1947 – 2022)

 By Hampton Sides

-KURT MARKUS is an internationally acclaimed fine art photographer known for his black-and-white portraits, magazine and fashion work, landscapes, and nudes.
+KURT MARKUS was an internationally acclaimed fine art photographer known for his black-and-white portraits, magazine and fashion work, landscapes, and nudes.
 The recipient of many of American photography’s highest honors, including several Clio Awards and Life magazine’s Alfred Eisenstaedt Award, Markus has also directed music videos and documentaries, written screenplays, and shot advertising campaigns for such diverse clients as BMW, Nike, and Kodak.
-His work has been presented at numerous museums and prestigious emporiums of fine art, including the Peter Fetterman Gallery in Santa Monica, the Obscura Gallery in Santa Fe, and New York City’s Staley-Wise Gallery.
+His work has been presented at numerous museums and prestigious emporiums of fine art, including the Obscura Gallery in Santa Fe, New York City’s Staley-Wise Gallery and Peter Fetterman Gallery.
 Critics have praised his “unique vision” and his “powerful sense of realism.”
 A reviewer in The New Yorker once called his images “quietly, unfailingly artful.”
 In 1994, Markus was one of five photographers selected to participate in a special 25th anniversary edition of Rolling Stone presenting the living legends of rock-n-roll.

-Markus approaches his subjects with what he has called a “simple-hearted” curiosity, and he remains stubbornly old-school in his methods.
-A master of the dark room—his “escape hatch,” as he calls it—he prints and tones his own gelatin silver prints, and he remains suspicious of digital tricks and sleights of hand.
+Markus approached his subjects with what he has called a “simple-hearted” curiosity, and he remained stubbornly old-school in his methods.
+A master of the dark room—his “escape hatch,” as he calls it—he printed and toned his own gelatin silver prints, and he remained suspicious of digital tricks and sleights of hand.
 “I believe only in the rectangle,” he has said.
 “Filling that rectangle with a photograph remains the most challenging thing you can do.
 If you have to go outside of it, bringing in other non-photographic things to put inside, you run the risk of gimmickry.
 For me, the most powerful expression is the simplest.”

 Markus was born in rural Montana in 1947, and though he grew up immersed in the great outdoors, he knew from an early age that the world of ranching and field work was not a life for him.
 “I was born a daydreamer,” he says, “and I know of no slot for one of those on any ranch.”
 He attended West Point and served with the elite U.S. Army Rangers during Vietnam.
 But he learned by hard experience that the military was no profession for him, either.
 Recalls Markus: “When I got out of the Army in the early 70s, I knew one thing—that whatever I was going to do with my life, I wanted to love it and believe in it.”